 The authentication metadata provides information to verify the content for specific verification periods, i.e. each time interval of the content has authentication metadata.

-Since the content may be produced on-demand, live or in low latency case, the media verification periods are defined to enable each use case accordingly.
+Since the content may be produced on-demand, live or in low latency case, the media verification periods are defined to enable each case accordingly.

-If authentication verification requires insertion of period transition (i.e. changing the period structure), the resulting content needs to conform to the streaming standards such as ISO/IEC 23009-1, including not losing the ad insertion opportunities.
+If authentication verification requires insertion of period transition (i.e., changing the period structure) [4], the resulting content needs to remain conforming to the original content format, including not losing the ad insertion opportunities.

-Adding ad insertion opportunities needs still allow verification of the content for each verification period intended by the service provider.
+Adding ad insertion opportunities need maintaining the verification of the content for each verification period intended by the service provider.

-A pass-through verifiable content is only possible, if the content is contained in one or more periods, marked as “unchangeable”.
+A pass-through verifiable content is only possible, if the content is contained in one or more time interval, marked as “unchangeable”.

-Cross media authentication, i.e. authentication between different tracks or representation of media components, need to be addressed.
+Cross media authentication, i.e. authentication between different tracks or representations of media components, need.

-The manifest and its updates may provide:
+The streaming manifest and its updates may provide:

 High level information about the existence of authentication metadata and their format, and possible playback constraints.